github-yogesh/RAG-AI-Testing-ground/README.md

-# Local RAG Legal Assistant
+# Local RAG Assistant

-A Retrieval-Augmented Generation (RAG) system that answers questions about legal documents locally using Flan-T5-Base and SentenceTransformers.
+A Retrieval-Augmented Generation (RAG) system that answers questions about documents locally using Flan-T5-Base and SentenceTransformers.
 No OpenAI API keys are required — fully self-contained and CPU-friendly.

 ## Features